What is Pink Friday, and how can it jump-start holiday sales?

 This year, leverage Pink Friday as part of your BFCM strategy to boost your holiday sales.

-Create, manage, and track your email marketing—without leaving Shopify.
+create, manage, and track your email marketing—without leaving Shopify.

 Seguno is the top-rated email solution built exclusively for Shopify.
 Grow your sales with high-performing newsletters, email automation campaigns, and integrations with Facebook, Instagram, banners, pop-ups and more.
 Build and send engaging emails in our easy-to-use editor and take email creation to the next level with our Canva integration.
 Automate your email marketing and drive more revenue with welcome campaigns, checkout abandonment, post-purchase automations, tag triggers and more.

-Sign up for email marketing tips, resources, and industry insights to help your Shopify store grow.
+get weekly email marketing tips, resources, and industry insights to help your Shopify store grow.